 78% of the time that customers spend on offline banking services is wasted.
 As a customer, why would I choose to drive somewhere and wait in line to do my banking?
 Actually, I wouldn’t!
 If I could easily complete my banking transactions through online banking, I would choose online banking every time.
 My time is too valuable to waste, and online banking can be done from the comfort of my home or while I am on the go.
 In theory.
 Practically, it isn’t quite that easy.
 Every time I want to view my payment history, I can’t find it easily.
 Navigating through the 24 sections of my account dashboard is frustrating, confusing, and frankly, feels like a waste of my time.

-How to make UX design in digital banking
+How to Make UX Design in Online Banking

 Today is 2014, but in fact, banks are still acting too slowly in the move to comprehensive digital services.
 On the one hand, they can commit to investing a lot of money to FinTech; on the other, conservatism and bureaucracy seriously hamper putting effective banking technology of the future in place.
 Some banks still can’t believe that the majority of customers use mobile apps and “even worse” — want to use a tablet or wearable for banking.
 Maybe that’s why not every bank has mobile banking or tablet banking, and those that do offer only limited functionality with awful design.